mswf/MeepMeep/lua/style_guide.md

 ### OOP
 We all know OOP is sort-of bullshit, but by declaring objects as classes hot-reloading, will become a lot easier.

+### Code Standards
+NEVER put any game logic inside of UI code.
+UI may only send and receive data by registering and broadcasting to relevant Broadcasters.
+Transforming data to display information should be done through static functions inside of the relevant logic classes.
+Thinks like tooltips and texts should generally only be *formatted* inside of UI code, but its components should be *assembled* by its owners.

 ***
 ### Code Conventions
 #### Classes